Beyond the Fontaine-Wintenberger theorem: Perfectoid and tame fields

-\item $(K,v)$ is algebraically maximal, $\Gamma$ is $p$-divisible and $k$ is perfect. \end{enumerate} \end{fact} It is relatively harmless to slightly relax the value group condition, asking only that $\Gamma$ be \textit{roughly} $p$-divisible in the sense of Johnson \cite{Johnson}.
+\item $(K,v)$ is algebraically maximal, $\Gamma$ is $p$-divisible and $k$ is perfect. \end{enumerate} \end{fact} Kuhlmann-Rzepka \cite{KuhlBla} relax the value group condition, asking only that $\Gamma$ be \textit{roughly} $p$-divisible in the sense of Johnson \cite{Johnson}.
 This means that the interval $[-vp,vp]$ is $p$-divisible. \begin{definition} A valued field $(K,v)$ is called \textit{roughly tame} if it is algebraically maximal, $\Gamma$ is roughly $p$-divisible and $k$ is perfect. \end{definition} \begin{rem} \begin{enumerate}[label=(\roman*)] \item Note that $(-vp,vp)=\Gamma$ if $\text{char}(K)=p$ and $[-vp,vp]=\{0\}$ if $\text{char}(k)=0$, so roughly tame is the same as tame in equal characteristic. \item In residue characteristic zero, being (roughly) tame is the same as being henselian.
-In mixed characteristic, a roughly tame valued field is one whose core field $(K^{\circ},v^{\circ})$ is tame. \item As with tame fields, roughly tame fields are also defectless. \end{enumerate} \end{rem}
+In mixed characteristic, a roughly tame valued field is one whose core field $(K^{\circ},v^{\circ})$ is tame. \item Roughly tame fields are defectless.
+Indeed, roughly tame fields of equal characteristic are just tame fields and in the mixed characteristic case the valuation is the composite of a valuation of equal characteristic zero and a tame valuation, both of which are defectless. \end{enumerate} \end{rem}

-\subsubsection{Model theory of (roughly) tame fields}
+\subsubsection{Model theory of roughly tame fields}

+We generalize some of Kuhlmann's results for tame fields to the broader context of roughly tame fields.
+We start with the henselian rationality property.
+Throughout the proof, we use the notation $(L,u)^h$ for the henselization of any valued field $(L,u)$, or $u^h$ for the henselization of $u$ when the supporting field is implicit. \begin{fact} [cf. Theorem 1.2 \cite{kuhlrat}] Let $(K,v)$ be a roughly tame field and $(F,w)/(K,v)$ be an immediate valued field extension such that $F/K$ is finitely generated of transcendence degree $1$.
+Then there exists $x\in F$ such that we have $(F,w)^h=(K(x),w')^h$, where $w'$ denotes the restriction of $w$ to $K(x)$. \end{fact} \begin{proof} In equal characteristic, this follows directly from Theorem 1.10 \cite{Kuhl}, so we restrict ourselves to the mixed characteristic case.
+Write $v_0$ (resp. $w_0$) for the finest coarsening of $v$ (resp. $w$) of residue characteristic $0$ and $K^{\circ}$ (resp. $F^{\circ}$) for the residue field.
+We also denote by $v^{\circ}$ (resp. $w^{\circ}$) the induced valuation of $v$ (resp. $w$) on $K^{\circ}$ (resp. $F^{\circ}$).
+Note that $(K^{\circ},v^{\circ})$ is tame by Remark \ref{roughtamerem}(ii).

+By Lemma 2.8(ii) \cite{AnscombeJahnkeNIP}, one can write $w^h=(w^h)_0\circ w^{\circ h}$, where $(w^h)_0$ is the finest coarsening of $w^h$ of residue characteristic $0$.
+We may thus identify the residue field of $(F^h,(w^h)_0)$ with the field obtained by taking the henselization of $F^{\circ}$ with respect to $w^\circ$.
+We summarize the above discussion in the diagram below